Wisdom Teeth Removal

 Damage to nearby molars or impaction – an impacted wisdom tooth may push against the molars in front of it, which can have serious consequences like decay or even nerve death.

-Cysts – an impacted wisdom to may lead to the formation of a large sack of fluid known as a cyst.
+Cysts – impacted wisdom teeth may lead to the formation of a large sack of fluid known as a cyst.

 Can I go to sleep for my wisdom teeth removal?

 Wisdom teeth removal can be relatively simple.
-A lot of wisdom teeth can be removed while you are awake.
+A lot of wisdom teeth can be removed while you are awake with local anaesthetic.
 Other forms of sedation are available to relieve anxiety about the procedure.
 At Bayview dental we offer oral sedation dentistry, intravenous (IV) sleep dentistry, and general anaesthetic services.

 Oral sedation dentistry involves taking a few tablets one hour prior to your dental treatment.
 This allows you to be much more relaxed when you are completing the wisdom tooth extraction.
 Intravenous sleep dentistry is performed by our sedationist at the comfort of our own clinic – this allows you to fall asleep and not remember the procedure.
 General anaesthetic services are available in a hospital setting away from the clinic.